 Steelcase in Focus

-In terms of dividend growth, the company's current annualized dividend of $0.54 is up 5.9% from last year.
-Steelcase has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.45%.
+In terms of dividend growth, the company's current annualized dividend of $0.58 is up 7.4% from last year.
+Steelcase has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.53%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Steelcase's current payout ratio is 56%.
-This means it paid out 56% of its trailing 12-month EPS as dividend.
+Steelcase's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, SCS expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $1.12 per share, representing a year-over-year earnings growth rate of 23.08%.
+The Zacks Consensus Estimate for 2019 is $1.35 per share, with earnings expected to increase 12.50% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that SCS is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report